gxlarson/tut-ml-github/README.md

 A more sophisticated approach to computing similarity between two texts involves using an "embedding" method that maps text to a vector space.
+(If you're unfamiliar with vectors, I recommend Chapters 1 and 3 from [this book](https://web.stanford.edu/~boyd/vmls/vmls.pdf).
 Examples of this approach include [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) (e.g., word2vec, GLoVE, etc.) as well as sentence embeddings.
 For instance, a sentence embedding can map a short text into a d-dimensional vector